nyraa/moodle-calendar/README.md

 - Hold Moodle session

 ## Security
-- This project is standalone and totally under your own Google account, no data will be sent to any other server.
+- This project is standalone, open source and totally under your own Google account, no data will be sent to any other server.
 - If you are still worried about your Moodle account and password, you can delete them after initialization.
 (But you need to refill them if session expired unexpectedly)

 ## Setup